OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/includes/mobile-android-authenticate-app.md

         import com.microsoft.windowsazure.mobileservices.authentication.MobileServiceAuthenticationProvider;
         import com.microsoft.windowsazure.mobileservices.authentication.MobileServiceUser;

-3. Ajouter hello suivant de méthode toohello **ToDoActivity** classe :
+3. Ajoutez la méthode suivante à la classe **ToDoActivity** :

-        // You can choose any unique number here toodifferentiate auth providers from each other.
-Note this is hello same code at login() and onActivityResult(). public static final int GOOGLE_LOGIN_REQUEST_CODE = 1;
+        // You can choose any unique number here to differentiate auth providers from each other.
+Note this is the same code at login() and onActivityResult(). public static final int GOOGLE_LOGIN_REQUEST_CODE = 1;

         private void authenticate() {
-            // Login using hello Google provider.
+            // Login using the Google provider.
             mClient.login("Google", "{url_scheme_of_your_app}", GOOGLE_LOGIN_REQUEST_CODE);
         }